1) Please complete the Workshop Survey and help guide the topics and presenters list for next year!

 Outline of Activities

-The 2019 Workshop will be held Sunday, May 19, 2019 to Wednesday, May 22, 2019, at the National Center for Supercomputing Applications of the University of Illinois at Urbana-Champaign.
+The 2019 Workshop was held Sunday, May 19, 2019 to Wednesday, May 22, 2019, at the National Center for Supercomputing Applications of the University of Illinois at Urbana-Champaign.

 - Sunday, May 19, 2019: evening reception; register for conference; check-in to lodgings